gvwilson/sdxpy/en/src/introduction/index.md

 >
 > — Marshall McLuhan

-The best way to learn software design is to study examples, and the best examples can be found in the tools programmers use themselves.
+The best way to learn software design is to study examples [%b Schon1984 Petre2016 %], and the best examples can be found in the tools programmers use themselves.
 These lessons therefore build small versions of file backup systems,